Pop! OS

-Pop OS (stylized as Pop!_OS) is a free and open-source Linux distribution, based on Ubuntu, and featuring a customized GNOME desktop environment known as COSMIC.
-The distribution is developed by American Linux computer manufacturer System76.
-Pop!_OS is primarily built to be bundled with the computers built by System76, but can also be downloaded and installed on most computers.
+Pop OS (stylized as Pop!_OS) is a free and open-source Linux distribution based on Ubuntu and developed by the American Linux computer manufacturer System76.
+It features the COSMIC desktop environment, a Rust-based and Wayland-only desktop created and maintained by System76.
+Pop!_OS is primarily designed to ship with the company’s computers, but it can also be downloaded and installed on most PCs.

 Pop!_OS provides full out-of-the-box support for both AMD and Nvidia GPUs.
 Pop!_OS provides default disk encryption, streamlined window and workspace management, keyboard shortcuts for navigation as well as built-in power management profiles.
 The latest releases also have packages that allow for easy setup for TensorFlow and CUDA.

 Pop!_OS is maintained primarily by System76, with the release version source code hosted in a GitHub repository.
 Unlike many other Linux distributions, it is not community-driven, although outside programmers can contribute, view and modify the source code.
 They can also build custom ISO images and redistribute them under another name.